- — Kosher, Non-GMO, Organic, Raw, Sproutable, Vegan

 - — High Germination Rate

 Organic clover seeds are edible, although they can be hard to digest, so it’s best to sprout them.
 Any part of the clover plant is edible, and many people enjoy chewing red clover blossoms.
 The leaves of mature plants can be eaten when cooked, but they have a peculiar taste, so beware.
-Note that rabbits enjoy clovers particularly and these greens are a very popular fodder.
+Note that rabbits enjoy clovers particularly, and these greens are popular fodder.

 The best way to enjoy numerous health benefits of organic clover seeds is to sprout them to get a bunch of delicious microgreens.
-In this form, they are rich in vitamin C, folate, iron, and calcium, but contain varying amounts of most other essential nutrients.
+In this form, they are a good source of vitamin C, folate, iron, and calcium, and contain varying amounts of most other essential nutrients.